IdentityServer/IdentityServer4/docs/topics/mtls.rst

 This value can be seen in this screen shot of a decoded access token:

 .. image:: images/mtls_access_token_with_cnf.png

-.. note:: This feature can be also enabled for other authentication methods (e.g. shared secrets) by setting ``AlwaysEmitConfirmationClaim`` to ``true`` on the MTLS options.

 The API will then use this value to ensure the client certificate being used at the API matches the confirmation value in the access token.